aldhamena/MyPage/README.md

 I'm writing this code to keep my hands busy in coding and also to have fun explaining who am I with python

-I'm going to us Django platform
+I'm going to use Django platform